Best Hybrid Cars in Australia 2026: The Definitive Guide

 #6 Chery Tiggo 7 Super Hybrid: cheapest PHEV family SUV

-From $39,990 RRP, the Chery Tiggo 7 Super Hybrid Urban is the cheapest plug-in hybrid family SUV you can buy in Australia.
-The Super Hybrid system pairs a 1.5L turbo with a dedicated hybrid transmission and a sizeable battery for ~95 km of EV range and 1.0 L/100km combined fuel consumption (when plugged in daily).
+From $34,990 drive-away, the Chery Tiggo 7 Super Hybrid Urban is the cheapest plug-in hybrid family SUV you can buy in Australia.
+The Super Hybrid system pairs a 1.5L turbo with a dedicated hybrid transmission and an 18.4 kWh battery for 93 km of electric-only range and a 1.4 L/100km combined-cycle figure, which as with every PHEV here is measured from a full battery rather than from your driveway on a Thursday.
+The Ultimate grade is $38,990 drive-away.
+Chery sells drive-away only, so those are the figures to budget against.
+Braked towing is not rated on this variant.

-Standard equipment includes ventilated front seats, panoramic roof, 360-degree camera, wireless CarPlay and a 7-year unlimited-km warranty.
+Standard equipment includes ventilated front seats, panoramic roof, 360-degree camera, wireless CarPlay, a 7-year unlimited-km vehicle warranty and 8 years unlimited km on the high-voltage battery.
 The cabin is slightly less refined than the BYD Sealion 6 (harder plastics in places, less premium dashboard styling) but the value is undeniable.
 For buyers shortlisting the Sealion 6, the Tiggo 7 SH is the cheaper alternative.
+One caveat we will not paper over: this variant does not carry an ANCAP rating in our data, so treat its safety score as pending.

 Compare directly via our Tiggo 7 SH vs CR-V comparison and read our full Chery Tiggo 7 Super Hybrid review.